 "What will you actually do right now — and are you prepared to own the consequences?"

-A Situation is a specific moment that demands a choice and produces consequences.
-Unlike "In" — which is ongoing and trainable — a Situation is discrete.
-Irreversible.
+Acting situationally means engaging each specific moment that demands a choice for what it actually is — discrete, irreversible, and revealing.
+Not a general posture toward politics, but this decision, right now, with these consequences.
 Once you act, it is done.
 And it reveals who you actually are in a way that no amount of preparation can substitute for.

 Do you speak up or stay silent?
 Do you confront the error or avoid the conflict?
 Do you tell the truth when it costs you something, or protect yourself?
 These are not abstract questions.
-They are the specific decisions that define character.
+They are the specific, situated decisions that define character.

-Situations is where CHIPS closes the loop.
+Situationally is where CHIPS closes the loop — not a state you're in, but an action you take.
 Christ establishes the standard.
 Heart aligns your motives.
 In equips you to navigate reality.
 Political equips you to engage systems, not just react to them.
-Situations is where all of that either becomes real — or doesn't.
+Situationally is where all of that either becomes actual — or doesn't.

 The framework only becomes real when you use it.
 Bring a situation you're actually wrestling with and walk through CHIPS step by step.